 Cons of secured credit cards

-- Require a security deposit
+- Issuers require a security deposit.

 Apply for a credit card specifically designed for poor credit

 There are many credit cards specifically designed for people with poor credit.
 Some of these cards are secured credit cards, but others are standard credit cards that you’ll be able to access without having to put down a security deposit.